sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 * Ensured non-overlapping IP addresses in connected VPCs.
 * Highlighted the non-transitive nature of VPC peering, ensuring VPC B won't have direct access to VPC C.
 * Documentation: Step-by-step guide available on my GitHub repository.
 Dive in and explore the networking magic!

+### Week 4: Storage with AWS Storage Gateway

+Week 4 was all about storage, and I delved into the AWS Storage Gateway.
+This hybrid cloud storage solution bridges the gap between on-premises environments and the cloud, providing virtually limitless cloud storage with low-latency access to frequently used data.

+#### Tasks Accomplished:

+* Configured a File Gateway with an NFS file share, attached it to a Linux instance.
+* Migrated a set of data from the Linux instance to an S3 bucket.
+* Set up primary and secondary S3 buckets for data storage and Cross-Region Replication.
+* Documentation: Detailed instructions are on my GitHub repository.
+Check it out for a storage journey!